x2vc/x2vc/src/site/markdown/logging.md

 ```

 This will cause x2vc to use the alternate configuration file instead of the default file contained in the application.

+Note that it is not advised to use this option in combination with `-v` because the results may turn out to be
+different than anticipated.